ppy/osu-wiki/wiki/osu!_File_Formats/Osu_(file_format)/en.md

 To map these coordinates for a standard 640x480 screen, you need to add 64 pixels to *x* and 48 pixels to *y* to respect a uniform padding.
 Without the padding, an object at (0, 0) will be cut on the top left for the screen.

 Hit objects whose position is irrelevant, like spinners in osu! or any note in osu!taiko, have the special position (256,192), which is the center of the screen.

-TODO: What about osu!mania?
+For osu!mania, only *x* is relevant.

 #### Time